novucs/tennis/README.md

 stats losses <player> [season] [tournament]
 ```

-## Performance Justifications
+## Performance justifications

-### Streamed Ranking
+### Tournament ranking
 Each time a match is executed, the program will automatically keep the
-tournament ranking updated.
-I have chosen to retain this functionality as in
-the likely event later specifications require statistics throughout the
-tournament progress.
+player ranking updated.
 Players that have lost the tournament may have their
 ranking points immediately calculated, thus gives us the ability of knowing
 their tournament position before the tournament being complete.
-The backing
-order-statistic tree that supports this feature also provides `O(log n)` user
-ranking.
-Fast user ranking is another desirable feature for statistics based
-programs such as this, and is likely to be required in future updates.
+Tournament
+ranking simply ranks players by appending them to the front of a doubly linked
+list upon loss, which gives `O(1)` time.

+#### Doubly linked list
+- Space complexity: `O(n)`
+- Appending front or back (pushing): `O(1)`
+- Deleting front or back (popping): `O(1)`
+- Insertion at index: `O(n)`
+- Deletion at index: `O(n)`
+- Search (sequential): `O(n)`

+### Season ranking
+Season ranking is a little different, due to the collection requiring
+modifications even after players have been added to it.
+Season ranking requires
+the ranking to be maintained as each match passes.
+A well-programmed sort
-A well-programmed sort algorithm will have an average sort time complexity of
+algorithm will have an average sort time complexity of `O(n log n)`.
+However
-`O(n log n)`.
-However self balancing trees tend to have modification time
+self balancing trees tend to have modification time complexities of `O(log n)`.
-complexities of `O(log n)`.
-Since we are optimising for sorting on individual
+Since we are optimising for sorting on individual element modifications, it
-element modifications, it would be very expensive to reorganize and verify the
+would be very expensive to reorganize and verify the entire data structure.
-entire data structure.
-A self balancing tree would then be the most optimal
-route to take when streaming data.
+Therefore I chose to use an variant of a self balancing tree called an order
+statistic red-black tree.

 #### Red-black order statistic tree
 - Space complexity: `O(n)`